oe4dns/tootgroup.py/README.md

 How to set up?
 --------------

-`tootgroup.py` is already very usable but not yet feature-complete and still in development.
-It will help you with setup by asking all information it needs when you run it from the commandline for the first time.
-Beeing somewhat comfortable with Python scripting and the commandline in general might help tough if difficulties should appear.
+`tootgroup.py` will help you with setup by asking all information it needs when you run it from the commandline for the first time.
+Being somewhat comfortable with Python scripting and the commandline in general might help tough, if difficulties should appear.
+While `tootgroup.py` is feature complete already, it is still in beta and needs more testing.

-1. You require <https://github.com/halcy/Mastodon.py> to run.
+1. You require <https://github.com/halcy/Mastodon.py> as well as
-   Install it via your operating system's package manager, pip or even manually
+   <https://github.com/ActiveState/appdirs> to run.
+Install them via your
+   operating system's package manager, pip or even manually

 2. You need an account on any Mastodon instance/server that will act as your group account.
 Think about if you should mark it as a "Bot".

-3. Run `tootgroup.py` from the command line in a directory that it can write to.
+3. Run `tootgroup.py` from the command line.
-   Input all required information and register with your Mastodon instance.

-4. `tootgroup.py` will ask you for all needed setup information and try to get it right by connecting with the Mastodon server.
-If it cannot do so, it will tell you and you can try again.
-When successful, `tootgroup.py` will write the configuration to its .conf file and read it from there next time you run the script.
-Every successful run will print an according message to the command line.
+4. `tootgroup.py` will ask you for all needed setup data and try to get them right by connecting to the Mastodon server.
+If it cannot do so, it will tell you and you can retry.
+When successful, `tootgroup.py` will write the configuration to its tootgroup.conf file and read it from there next time you run the script.

+   The standard configuration store is operating system dependent but will be shown during the first-run/setup phase.
+A local tootgroup.conf file placed next to the `tootgroup.py` script will override these settings tough and can be used for testing or other purposes.

-5. If you want to set up `tootgroup.py` for more than one group, you can run it again while specifying the "--user username" flag.
-It will then generate an independent configuration that will be read every thime you call `tootgroup.py` with this user.
-If you don't specify any, the user "default" will be created and used.
+5. If you want to set up `tootgroup.py` for more than one group, you can run it again while specifying the "--group GROUP_HANDLE" flag.
+This will then generate an independent configuration that will be read every thime you call `tootgroup.py` using this name.
+If you don't specify any, the handle "default" is created and used automatically

-6. Test the funcionality by sending direct messages and "!@mentions" to your group while manually running `tootgroup.py`.
-See if everything works as expected.
+6. Test the funcionality by sending direct messages and "!@mentions" to your group while running `tootgroup.py` manually.
+See if things work as expected.
+   The script will print an according message after each successful run.
-   If it does, you can run the script periodically via cron and enjoy groop-tooting!
+   If everything works, run the script periodically via cron and enjoy groop-tooting!

    Here is an example for a crontab entry that runs `tootgroup.py` every two minutes:

-    `*/2 * * * * cd /home/username/bin/ && python3 tootgroup.py --user default`
+   `*/2 * * * * /path/to/tootgroup.py --group default`

+7. There is also the "-d" or "--dry-run" commandline flag that prevents any toots.
+   You can use it to test what would be posted by the script.

+   Use "-h" or "--help" for more information about all available options

 Planned Features and Whishlist items
 ------------------------------------

-### TODO: Error handling
+### TODO: Error handling - v0.8

     Currently there is not much... which is still bad

-### TODO: file management

-    Currently tootgroup.py simply runs from a directory where it will also keep all its configuration specific and temporary files.
-In Linux things will be moved to a user specific dot-directory and maybe the /tmp folder. for other platforms look at the "multi-platform" task.

-### TODO: multi-platform
+### TODO: Testing - v0.9

-    While Python is pretty platform independent, tootgroup.py has only been tested on Linux using Python 3.
-That concerns mostly the user configuration as well as (temporary) file management.
+    Especially on platforms other than Linux